nilaykumar/notes/README.md

 There will inevitably be mistakes and formatting issues and stuff -- I'm not the best TeX-er in the universe, so please point mistakes out to me!

 Note: there are only a few lectures worth of complex notes.
 Additionally, topology/ contains my self-taught notes on very basic topology.

+TODO:
+* Fill in missing representation theory lectures, do the exercises
+* Start TeXing algebra II lectures